duydao/Text-Pastry/README.md

 ## How-To ##

-To use _Text Pastry_, we need to open a Document in [Sublime Text](http://www.sublimetext.com/) and use [Multiple Selection](http://www.sublimetext.com/docs/2/multiple_selection_with_the_keyboard.html) to mark the insert locations _(in this document also referred to as selections)_.
+To use _Text Pastry_, we need to open a Document in [Sublime Text](http://www.sublimetext.com/) and use [Multiple Selection](https://www.sublimetext.com/docs/selection) to mark the insert locations _(in this document also referred to as selections)_.

-Please keep in mind that the selected text could be replaced when we run the _Text Pastry_ command.
+Let's keep in mind that the selected text will be replaced when we run the _Text Pastry_ command.
 To avoid that, we can alway place the cursor between letters by using **CMD + Click** or even select a whole column by using **ALT + Click**

 All we need to do now is to press **CMD + ALT + N** to open the _Text Pastry_ command line.
 The input panel will show up at the bottom of [Sublime Text](http://www.sublimetext.com/).